-We will continue to offer face-to-face and online programming.
 We appreciate your support to continue to do the daily prescribed Alberta's Daily Checklist prior to coming to schools.
 We also thank you, parents/legal guardians, for doing this daily checklist with your children before coming to school each day.
 If students show any signs of illness, they are not to come to school unless the signs are established as part of a pre-existing health condition.
 Strict stay-at-home protocols are in place for those who are feeling unwell.